 Research professor Jessica Stern is an expert in the connection between trauma and terrorism.
 In this interview she talks about her experience following a rape at age 15, and how her story was not believed by the police—resulting in more than 40 other children being targeted.
 Jessica describes living with PTSD, and experiencing a confusing …read more »

-An interview with philosophy Professor Susan Brison who survived a sexual assault and attempted murder.
-Professor Brison describes the transition from needing to tell the story, to finding the story increasingly boring as she healed.
-She spoke about how group therapy, self-defense classes and jazz singing all helped her recover.
-She describes the pressure she felt from others to “buck up, ” and forget, and how difficult it is for others to listen to stories of trauma.
-She also describes her decision to go public because rape is a hate crime against women, and she felt committed to bear witness.
+Philosophy professor Susan Brison survived a sexual assault and attempted murder.
+She describes the transition from needing to tell the story, to finding the story increasingly boring as she healed—and how group therapy, self-defense classes, and jazz singing all helped her recovery.